UnaPepsi/UtilsBot/README.md

-# ReminderBot
+# UtilsBot

-A Discord bot initially made for creating and managing reminders but will soon be renamed as it has more stuff not really related to a Reminder bot.
+A Discord Bot with functionalities I find helpful.
+I'm currently working on adding more features.